bruhtus/frontend-master-intro-to-linux-and-cli/readme.md

 # Frontend Master Complete Intro to Linux and the Command-line

-## Anatomyl of a Command Line Interface
+## Anatomy of a Command Line Interface

 What we see when we open a terminal is a command line prompt.
 Basically command line prompt is a REPL (Read, Evaluate, Print, Loop) for shell.
 REPL is an